aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <p>For example, if namespace
 <span class="highlight"><code><span class="nc">Foo</span></code></span>
-was described by a file &ldquo;foo.ns&rdquo; that was on the compiler&rsquo;s search path then the compiler could find
+was described by a file “foo.ns” that was on the compiler’s search path then the compiler could find
 <span class="highlight"><code><span class="nc">Foo</span><span class="o">#</span><span class="nc">Bar</span></code></span>
-by locating &ldquo;foo.ns&rdquo; and using it to look-up the location of the &ldquo;.cmi&rdquo; file for
+by locating “foo.ns” and using it to look-up the location of the “.cmi” file for
 <span class="highlight"><code><span class="nc">Bar</span></code></span>.</p>